BoiseState-AdaptLab/OCR_4_Forest_Service/README.md

 Thid command will create a csv file called `test_data.csv` that will be the input to the Optical Character Recognition model.

-If you want to run the testing pipeline, run the following code (The same as above but followed by the `-t` flag):
+If you want to run the testing pipeline, execute the following command (The same as above but followed by the `-t` flag):
 ```
 $ python ocr_4_forest_service -i <name-of-pdf-form> -json <json-coordinate-file> -temp <template-for-file-alignment> -t
 ```